Quantum resolution limit of long-baseline imaging using distributed entanglement: Generalization to multiple telescopes and more complex imaging problems

+We now show how to mimic a fifty-fifty beam splitter on the Hilbert space spanned by one photon across two modes, $\left\{ |1_A 0_B\rangle, |0_A 1_B\rangle\right\}$.
+Consider the input modes $A$ and $B$ of a 50-50 beam splitter with output modes $A'$ and $B'$.
+The beam splitter will have the following action:

-Interpreting the above states of two modes as states of two {\em single-rail} qubits (i.e., qubits encoded by the absence or the presence of a single photon in a mode), it is easy to see that the above can be accomplished by carrying out the following sequence of operations: \begin{enumerate} \item A CNOT gate from qubit $A$ to $B$. \item The Hadamard gate on qubit $A$. \item A CNOT gate from qubit $A$ to $B$. \end{enumerate} With the two qubits at two different sites, the CNOT operations need to be carried out through gate teleportation, which consumes one pre-shared two-qubit Bell state, each, in a way identical to that in Ref. ~\cite{gottesman1999quantum}.
+In our entanglement-based receiver, we load the photonic state on to quantum memories.
+With the logarithmic compression of Khabiboulline {\em et al.}, a (single-rail) photonic qubit for each spatial mode at each site associated with temporal mode $m$ is loaded on to $n_m$ (i.e. the number of $1$s in the binary code of $m$ at the same location.
+If there is no incoming photon in the said spatial mode at that site in temporal mode $m$, then these $n_m$ memory qubits remain in $|0\ra$, and if there is a photon, then all of them are flipped to $|1\ra$ in the loading process.
+These $n_m$ memory qubits therefore effectively serve as logical qubits associated with the corresponding spatial mode.
+To obtain the quantum version of the Clements {\em et al.} circuit~\cite{Clements2016}, we need to apply an operation that gives the operation (\ref{beam-splitter-action}) on two such logical qubits, wich may be at the same location or two distant sites.
+If the states of the input optical modes $A$ and $B$ are transfered on to logical qubits $\overline{E}$ and $\overline{F}$, then the above (beam splitter equivalent) operation can be accomplished by carrying out the following sequence \begin{enumerate} \item A CNOT gate from logical qubit $\overline{E}$ to $\overline{F}$. \item The Hadamard gate on logical qubit $\overline{E}$. \item A CNOT gate from logical qubit $\overline{E}$ to $\overline{F}$. \end{enumerate} When the two qubits are at two different sites, the CNOT operations need to be carried out through gate teleportation, which consumes one pre-shared two-qubit Bell state, each, in a way identical to that in Ref. ~\cite{gottesman1999quantum}.
 We have thus shown how to mimic a 50-50 beam splitter across two sites.
-We can therefore use this and apply the framework in~\cite{Clements2016} to mimic any nonlocal multimode beam splitter circuit to measure the incoming photons in any arbitrary collective basis.
+We can therefore use this and apply the framework in~\cite{Clements2016} to mimic any nonlocal multimode beam splitter circuit to measure the incoming collected optical field across $n$ remotely-located modes in any arbitrary collective basis.
+This is true as long as the quantum state of those modes lives in the unary subspace, i.e., one photon spread across the $n$ modes.
+This condition is satisfied as part of the premise of the problem setup as described above.